Structural Liveness of Conservative Petri Nets: Introduction

-Our main result is the EXPSPACE upper bound.
-The crucial step proves that for every structurally live conservative net there is a live configuration with an at most 2-exp (double exponential) number of tokens, which in principle matches the lower bound.
-We achieve this by showing that for any structurally live conservative net there is a~quantifier-free Presburger formula which has a~``small'' (i.e.\ 2-exp) solution and for which all solutions are live configurations.
-More precisely, a~solution of this formula presents a~collection of at most exponentially many configurations that are mutually reachable and are chosen so that they witness that they are all live.
+The aforementioned 2-exp bound is achieved by showing that for any such net, there exists a specific quantifier-free Presburger formula that admits a ``small'' (2-exp) solution and whose solutions are live markings.
+More precisely, a solution to this formula represents a set of at most exponentially many mutually reachable markings, which together demonstrate that all of them are live.

-For showing the existence of the mentioned Presburger formula we suggest a way to present a witness for which reachability is safely replaced with conceptually much simpler \emph{virtual reachability}, which allows us to have also negative numbers of tokens in (virtual) configurations.
-For expressing virtual reachability of reversible nets we use \emph{linear systems}, i.e.\ boolean combinations of linear (in)equations and divisibility constraints.
-As a proof ingredient with a potential of wider applicability, we present exponential bounds on the least solutions of linear systems, which is an extension of the known results like those in~\cite{DBLP:conf/rta/Pottier91} (which are also referred to in the survey~\cite{DBLP:journals/siglog/Haase18}).
+A key aspect of our approach is the replacement of reachability with a conceptually simpler \emph{virtual reachability}, which allows for negative numbers of tokens in (virtual) markings.
+To express virtual reachability in reversible nets, we employ linear systems---that is, Boolean combinations of linear equalities, inequalities, and divisibility constraints---which constitute the aforementioned special Presburger formulas.
+As a technical contribution of independent interest, we provide exponential bounds on the minimal solutions of such linear systems, extending known results such as those in~\cite{DBLP:conf/rta/Pottier91} (see also the survey~\cite{DBLP:journals/siglog/Haase18}).

-We try to perform our analysis of 2-exp functions at a level that allows us to derive the results with sufficient rigour but without technical details that we find unnecessary.
-To this aim we also introduce the notion of \emph{RB-functions} (``Rackoff-bounded'' functions, inspired by~\cite{DBLP:journals/tcs/Rackoff78}) that constitute a special case of 2-exp functions with two variables.
-The class of RB-functions is closed under various operations including iteration, which gives us a lucid method to build the needed new RB-functions from already established ones.